Pharaoh: Vinny’s on the Wrong Side of the Toolbar

 Pharaoh was also my introduction to city-building simulators.

 If my reader doesn’t know, a city-builder simulator is as its title suggests: a videogame simulator where you build a city.
 The simulator genre is packed full of examples including Lawn Mower simulator, PC Builder Simulator, Power Washer simulator, Farming Simulators, and Goat Simulator (though that last one has some slight tonal differences from the previous examples(just a few)).
 These sorts of simulators vary in their complexity depending on the year they were released as well as what production company released them.
-I suspect however the model most casual readers and gamers would know would be Sid Meier's classic: the SimCity franchise.
+I suspect however the model most casual readers and gamers would know would be the classic SimCity franchise.

 Personally, I never played any of the SimCity games, mostly because I didn’t vibe with the aesthetic.
 That and I couldn’t figure out how plumbing infrastructure worked.
 To any and all civic engineers reading this essay, I don’t know how you do it but I’m positive y’all are sacrificing goats to some eldritch Lovecraftian monstrosity for your knowledge.
 Whatever you’re feeding that ancient one she’s not paying you enough.